akbaritabar/dask-duckdb-dbeaver/Readme.md

     Process took this much minutes: 0.5291663845380147

-As you can see from the above, it took my machine `52` seconds to finish reading those 500 files, parsing and extracting the information.
+As you can see from the above, it took my machine `52` seconds to finish reading those 500 files, parse and extract the needed information.

 ```python